deepanshs/mrinversion/docs/before_getting_started.rst

       **Recommendation**: If zero-filled, try to keep the total number of points along the anisotropic dimension in the range of 120 - 150 points.

-  * -
-    - **Sinc wiggles artifacts**

-      Kernel correction for spectrum with sinc wiggle artifacts is coming soon.